 Cleaning a single package (or several packages) is as simple as naming them:

 This will remove products from this package from the devel space, and remove its build space.

 Sometimes, you may disable or remove source packages from your workspace’s source space.
 After packages have been removed from your source space, you can automatically clean the “orphaned” products with the following command:

 catkin clean --orphans

 Cleaning Dependent Packages¶

 When cleaning one package, it’s sometimes useful to also clean all of the packages which depend on it.
-This can prevent leftover elements from affecting the dependants.
+This can prevent leftover elements from affecting the dependents.
 To clean a package and only the packages which depend on it, you can run the following:

-catkin clean --dependants PKGNAME
+catkin clean --dependents PKGNAME

 Cleaning Products from All Profiles¶